enkelprifti98/Equinix-Metal-BGP/README.md

 Then run `ifup lo:0`.

 Your IPs should now be reachable!
-You can also announce the same IPs from multiple instances by following the same steps.
+You can also announce the same IPs from multiple server instances by following the same steps so you get Equal Cost Multi Path (ECMP) routing / traffic balancing.

 ## Troubleshooting